entako

 Day 3: Shibuya, Kissaten Coffee & Shimokitazawa

 Start with coffee at Chatei Hatou in Shibuya, a legendary kissaten that's been open since 1989.
 The master roasts his own beans and hand-drips each cup with the precision of a tea ceremony.
-Order the house blend aged coffee (¥800 / $5.50) — it's dark, complex, and served in a porcelain cup on a silver tray.
+Order the house blend aged coffee (¥800 / ~$5.50 as of April 2026) — it's dark, complex, and served in a porcelain cup on a silver tray.
 No laptops, no Wi-Fi, no rush.

 Walk to Shibuya Crossing — yes, it's touristy, but watching 3,000 people cross simultaneously from the Starbucks above is genuinely impressive.
 Then head to Shibuya Hikarie ShinQs food hall in the basement for a mid-morning snack.
-The taiyaki (fish-shaped cake filled with red bean paste) from the stalls outside the station is a ¥200 ($1.50) essential.
+The taiyaki (fish-shaped cake filled with red bean paste) from the stalls outside the station is a ¥200 (~$1.35 as of April 2026) essential.

 Take the Keio Inokashira Line two stops to Shimokitazawa, Tokyo's bohemian neighborhood.
 The narrow streets are packed with vintage clothing shops, independent record stores, and some of the city's best small restaurants.
 Lunch at Shirube Shimokitazawa, a tiny curry shop serving Japanese-style kare raisu (curry rice) with slow-braised pork and a soft-boiled egg.

 Late afternoon calls for one final Tokyo institution: Shinjuku Gyoen, a 144-acre national garden combining Japanese, English, and French landscape design.
-Entry is ¥500 ($3.50).
+Entry is ¥500 (~$3.50 as of April 2026).
 If visiting in late March to mid-April, the cherry blossoms here are among Tokyo's finest.

-End the trip at Torikizoku or any standing tachinomi bar near Shinjuku Station for one last round of ¥350 ($2.50) highballs and chicken skewers.
-Tokyo rewards those who eat standing up.
+End the trip at Torikizoku or any standing tachinomi bar near Shinjuku Station for one last round of ¥350 (~$2.40 as of April 2026) highballs and chicken skewers.
+According to travelers on r/JapanTravel, Tokyo rewards those who eat standing up.

 Budget Breakdown